rolod0x/rolod0x/README.md

   the jigsaw icon, finding the extension in the list, and then clicking the pin icon.

-- Open the extension options (e.g. by clicking on the extension icon if it's pinned, or from <chrome://extensions>, or again via the jigsaw icon and then clicking the icon with the three vertical dots to the right of the extension).
+- On install, the extension's options page will automatically open, but you can re-open it later in the normal way, e.g. by clicking on the extension icon if it's pinned, or from <chrome://extensions>, or again via the jigsaw icon and then clicking the icon with the three vertical dots to the right of the extension.

-- Add some addresses to your address book, as directed by the help text on the options page.
+- From the options page, add some addresses to your address book as directed by the help text.

 - Click the `Save` button.